ThingsForest/www.thingsforest.com/news/_posts/2016-05-27-Things-Forest-joins-iMinds-iStart-incubation-program.markdown

 title: Things Forest joins iMinds' iStart incubation program
 ---

-Things Forest is proud to be selected for iStart, the award-winning business incubator program by iMinds.
+Things Forest is proud to be selected for iStart, the award-winning business incubation program by iMinds.

 <!--more-->